 Whether it's at the airport, a rest stop or on the way to work, Starbucks is a convenient place to grab a meal along with your grande latte.
 But with all of those tempting pastries and desserts, it can be a hard place to make healthy choices.
-There are also a number of things on the menu that sound pretty healthy but fall short on nutrition — e.g., the "Protein Bistro Box" that comes with sweetened peanut butter and bread that's not 100 percent whole grain, or the wholesome sounding "Artisan" bread that contains no whole grains at all.
-Also, there are some foods that are healthy, but don't really taste that great.
+There are also a number of things on the menu that sound pretty healthy but fall short on nutrition — e.g., the "Eggs & Cheese Protein Box" that comes with sweetened peanut butter and bread that's not 100-percent whole grain, or the wholesome sounding "Artisan" bread that contains no whole grains at all.
+On the other hand, there are some foods that are healthy, but don't really taste that great.

-So we set out find the tastiest breakfast, lunch and snack items on the Starbucks menu that also fit into a healthy diet — read on for our top 10 favorite healthy foods at Starbucks!
+So we set out find the tastiest breakfast, lunch and snack items on the Starbucks menu that also fit into a healthy diet — read on for our favorite healthy foods at Starbucks!

 1. Classic Whole Grain Oatmeal

-By most standards the oatmeal, which is high in fiber and low in sodium and saturated fat and contains no added sugar, is the healthiest breakfast item on Starbucks' menu — it also happens to be one of the best tasting.
+By most standards the classic oatmeal, which is high in fiber and low in sodium and saturated fat and contains no added sugar, is the healthiest breakfast item on Starbucks' menu — it also happens to be one of the best tasting.
 The oatmeal has a slightly nutty flavor and a great texture that's a combo of toothsome and creamy — not mushy! — thanks, presumably, to the fact that it's a blend of old-fashioned and steel-cut oats.
 Add the packets of nuts and fruit for a flavor and nutrition boost, but skip the brown sugar to keep it extra healthy.
-A splash of milk is a nice addition too.
+A splash of milk is a nice addition, too.

 2. Reduced-Fat Turkey Bacon and Egg White Sandwich

-Another good pick for scratching that McMuffin-type-sandwich itch, this satisfying sandwich has a decent amount of protein (16 grams) and is low in calories (230), fairly low in saturated fat (2.5 grams, which is 12 percent of the daily value), and doesn't totally break the bank when it comes to sodium (it has 23 percent of the daily value).
-But the little package packs a lot of flavor and textures, and you really don't miss the fat in the reduced fat turkey bacon, which is similar to Canadian bacon, and the cheese once it's all sandwiched into the muffin.
+Another good pick for scratching that McMuffin-type-sandwich itch, this satisfying sandwich has a decent amount of protein (17 grams) and is low in calories (230), fairly low in saturated fat (2.5 grams, which is 12 percent of the daily value), and doesn't totally break the bank when it comes to sodium (it has 23 percent of the daily value).
+But the little package packs a lot of flavor and textures, and you really don't miss the fat in the reduced-fat turkey bacon, which is similar to Canadian bacon, and the cheese once it's all sandwiched into the muffin.

 5. Avocado Spread

-People are going crazy for Starbucks' new avocado spread, and for good reason: It adds tangy, creamy goodness to anything you'd like to spread or dollop it on (breakfast sandwiches, salad bowls, etc.).
+People are going crazy for Starbucks' avocado spread, and for good reason: It adds tangy, creamy goodness to anything you'd like to spread or dollop it on (breakfast sandwiches, salad bowls, etc.).
 And avocado is a great source of healthy fats as well as fiber (the 90-calorie serving has 4 grams of fiber).
 We've seen some comments online questioning whether the bright color of the spread is natural.
 It appears that it is: The spread's ingredient list says it contains just Haas avocados, sea salt, onion, garlic, jalapeño pepper and lime juice, and a Starbucks rep says it uses high pressure processing (HPP) rather than heat or preservatives to keep it fresh.

 9. Seasonal Harvest Fruit Blend

-You really can't go wrong with a straight-up, no-sugar added fruit cup to up the nutritional content of any meal, and Starbucks' Seasonal Harvest Fruit Blend (which changes but seems to usually involve apples, grapes and oranges) fits the bill nicely... though it has to be said that the cups at our local Starbucks don't look quite as gorgeous as the picture of the blend of Starbucks' website...
+You really can't go wrong with a straight-up, no-sugar added fruit cup to up the nutritional content of any meal, and Starbucks' Seasonal Harvest Fruit Blend (which changes but seems to usually involve apples, grapes and oranges) fits the bill nicely... though it has to be said that the cups at our local Starbucks don't look quite as gorgeous as the picture of the blend of Starbucks' website.